The 6 Top Professional Commercial Drones In 2020: Buyers Guide

 4: Matrice 200 Series (for inspecting wind turbines and other machinery)

-The Matrice 200 Series is another series of DJI drones, but these ones specialise in being durable and versatile.
+The Matrice 200 Series is another series of DJI drones, but these ones specialize in being durable and versatile.

 5: Agras 1G-1S (the farmers ultimate drone)

-So basically, this is a great drone that saves on man power and labour costs, and it does a much better job than most humans could!
-It ensures even spraying, no matter how fast it’s going, so you’ll save on pesticides and fertilisers, and you’ll minimise your pollution.
+So basically, this is a great drone that saves on man power and labor costs, and it does a much better job than most humans could!
+It ensures even spraying, no matter how fast it’s going, so you’ll save on pesticides and fertilizers, and you’ll minimize your pollution.

 It can cover 7-10 acres per hour, which works out at around 40-60 times quicker than a human could manage.